djones1040/SALTShaker/docs/index.rst

 2007; Guy et al., 2010; Betoule et al., 2014).
 With SALTShaker we have developed an open-source model training framework and created the "SALT3" model.
-We more than double the amount of data used for model training and have extended the SALT framework to 11,000 Angstroms.
+We more than doubled the amount of photometric and spectroscopic data used for model training and have extended the SALT framework to 11,000 Angstroms.
 SALT3 will make use of *iz* data from PS1, the Vera Rubin Observatory, and the *Nancy Grace Roman Space Telescope* and can be re-trained easily in